 If you have the space to plant a garden there are a few different garden beds.
 Raised garden beds are really nice, but ground level can be great too.
 Here are some different garden beds and how to grow in them.

 You won’t get far gardening without some garden planning.
 It really helps to take notes and write down any mistakes you made by keeping a garden journal.
 You need to keep track of when to sow your seeds indoors or out.
 You also need to make notes of what crops go into which garden beds.
 I created a printable garden planner which is really handy for keeping track of your garden.

 - Garden Planning: 60+ Tips to Grow your Best Garden

 - Garden Planting Schedule for Sowing & Transplanting

 - Vegetable Garden Planner to Plan a Fantastic Garden

-Lastly when you grow your first garden, you will make mistakes
+When you grow your first garden, you will make mistakes.

 Making mistakes gardening is one of the best ways to learn.
 Although it can feel a little disheartening when your garden fails and you want to give up, please keep on growing.
 It will take some time for your to learn what garden pests you have in your garden or area, and to problem solve any soil problems.

 Just know there’s a lot of gardening tips to learn and you can grow a larger garden over time as your gardening skills over time.